12 Ramadan Crafts and Activities for Kids

 What is Ramadan?

-Ramadan (also called Ramzan) is the ninth month in the Islamic calendar.
+Ramadan (also called Ramzan) is the ninth month of the Islamic calendar.
 During this month, Muslims across the world fast from sunrise to sunset.
 The Islamic calendar is different from the Gregorian calendar since it follows the phases of the moon.
-Thus, Ramadan maybe 29 or 30 days and the dates change every year, moving ahead by approximately 11 days.
+Thus, Ramadan may be 29 or 30 days and the dates change every year, moving ahead by approximately 11 days.

 Why do Muslims fast all day?